Aliases for CAVIN1 Gene

 This gene encodes a protein that enables the dissociation of paused ternary polymerase I transcription complexes from the 3' end of pre-rRNA transcripts.
 This protein regulates rRNA transcription by promoting the dissociation of transcription complexes and the reinitiation of polymerase I on nascent rRNA transcripts.
 This protein also localizes to caveolae at the plasma membrane and is thought to play a critical role in the formation of caveolae and the stabilization of caveolins.
 This protein translocates from caveolae to the cytoplasm after insulin stimulation.
 Caveolae contain truncated forms of this protein and may be the site of phosphorylation-dependent proteolysis.
 This protein is also thought to modify lipid metabolism and insulin-regulated gene expression.
 Mutations in this gene result in a disorder characterized by generalized lipodystrophy and muscular dystrophy. [provided by RefSeq, Nov 2009]

 GeneCards Summary for CAVIN1 Gene

 CAVIN1 (Caveolae Associated Protein 1) is a Protein Coding gene.
 Diseases associated with CAVIN1 include Lipodystrophy, Congenital Generalized, Type 4 and Lipodystrophy.
-Among its related pathways are Cytoskeletal Signaling and Gene Expression.
+Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 An important paralog of this gene is CAVIN2.